buildbot/buildbot/master/docs/developer/stats-service.rst

    It is intialized with the following arguments:

    ``property_name``
-     The name of property needed to be recorded as a statistic.
+     (str) The name of property needed to be recorded as a statistic.
      This can be a regular expression if ``regex=True`` (see below).
    ``callback=None``
      The callback function that is used by ``CaptureProperty.consumer`` to post-process data before formatting it and sending it to the appropriate storage backends.